james-ga11agher-hbc/saks-site-catalyst/README.md

 **WARNING!
 READ ME FIRST!** This process bypasses our normal procedures.
 Whatever changes you put into STQA or production will go into effect **immediately.** ...So be careful :).

 This library is deployed to production and STQA environments via Signal, so access to the [signal hub](https://hub.signal.co/) is required.
-Signal fetches the code from [rawgit](https://rawgit.com) and injects it onto the page.
+Signal fetches the code from [jsdelivr](https://www.jsdelivr.com/?docs=gh) and injects it onto the page.

 To deploy, take the following steps:

 **STQA**
 * Create a new build file on your branch.
-* Go to [rawgit](https://rawgit.com) and paste in the URL to the build file.
-Rawgit will generate two URLS, one for production and one for development.
-Use the development one.
+Make your changes.
+Then `npm run release` and push your changes.
+Take note of the new version number.
 * Log into [signal hub](https://hub.signal.co/) and in the left navbar, select "Tags".
 Select "Adobe Analytics (SiteCatalyst): QA", then select the "Web Settings" tab and then "QA: Saks Site Catalyst CDN."
-* Under the 'Library Hosting' section make sure external is selected and paste in the rawgit URL you generated in step 2.
+* Under the 'Library Hosting' section make sure external is selected and update the URL with your new version number.
+For example: `https://cdn.jsdelivr.net/gh/saksdirect/saks-site-catalyst@0.1.23/dist/site-catalyst.js`.

 **Production**
-* Create a new release.
-* Paste the path to the release build file into rawgit.
-Select the production URL.
 * Follow step 3 from above, except select Site Catalyst CDN under web settings.
-* Follow step 4 from above.
+* Follow step 4 from above, replacing `.js` with `.min.js`.
+For example: `https://cdn.jsdelivr.net/gh/saksdirect/saks-site-catalyst@0.1.23/dist/site-catalyst.min.js`.

 ## Contributing